cbl/blade-style/README.md

 development.

 With blade styles there is no need to run a compiler when working on your styles.
-Also, only the styles of required blade components are loaded.
+Also, only the styles of required blade components are included.
 This saves you from loading large css files and the size can be reduced to a minimum.

 ## Compiler

 Currently there is a `Sass` compiler for blade styles.
-If you want to build a compiler for `Less` or `Stylus`, you can do so using the `Sass` example.
+If you want to build a compiler for `Less` or `Stylus`, you can do so using the `Sass` package as an example.

 -   [Blade Style Sass](https://github.com/cbl/blade-style-sass)